Power Management in the Linux Kernel - Current Status and Future - Rafael J. Wysocki, Intel OTC

 The presentation should be comprehensible to everyone interested in the Linux kernel at a reasonably high level, although basic knowledge of the kernel's internals is recommended.

-I am the maintainer of the Linux kernel's core power management code (PM core), cpuidle, cpufreq, and the core ACPI subsystem.
-I work at Intel Open Source Technology Center as a Software Engineer with focus on the Linux kernel.
-I have been actively contributing to the Linux kernel since January 2005, working on the suspend and hibernate subsystem, on power management in general (including runtime PM, PM QoS etc.), and on the ACPI and PCI subsystems.
+Rafael is the maintainer of the Linux kernel's core ACPI and power management code, including the core infrastructure for runtime PM, system suspend and hibernation, cpuidle and cpufreq.
+He works at the Intel Open Source Technology Center as a Software Engineer with focus on the Linux kernel.
+He has been actively contributing to Linux since January 2005, in particular to the kernel's suspend and hibernate subsystem, power management in general (runtime PM, PM QoS, wakeup framework etc...
+Read More →

 Wednesday September 18, 2013 3:00pm - 3:50pm

 Attendance numbers do not account for private attendees.
 Get there early!

 This session is full and you may not be able to get back in.